grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 My rating: **4 / 5**

 This is the best editor I've tried so far, but it still leaves some things to be desired for this picky writer.

+The interface strikes a great balance between simplicity and making as many options visible to you for editing.
+The app has two frames: editing on the left half, and rendered pretty text on the right half; and neither side feels cramped.

-The i The good:
+The good:
 - Instant preview!
 	- Has a two-column structure: type on the left, see rendered output on the right